 Corporations looking to reach 100% carbon free energy can achieve that now using annualised GOs and over-sizing clean energy purchases by tacking on storage or adding wind and solar plants.
 Granular certificates, however, “offer a more flexible, and potentially cheaper, alternative to decarbonise the last MWh of power”.

-According to Brunetti: “In highly decarbonised power markets, it will become more important when renewables are generated.
+“In highly decarbonised power markets, it will become more important when renewables are generated.
 Granular certificates are another signal to reward and price flexibility of clean energy.”

-Cost is going to become an even bigger consideration, he notes, as the price of hourly GOs “will move to a level that incentivizes more flexibility in demand or adds flexibility in terms of additional generation or storage.
+Cost is going to become an even bigger consideration, he notes, as the price of hourly GOs “will move to a level that incentivises more flexibility in demand or adds flexibility in terms of additional generation or storage.

 “Hourly GO prices are likely to be highly volatile — or at least as volatile as hourly power prices.
 Hourly certificates will be trading at the annual GO price during periods of surplus renewable generation, while during periods of low renewables supply, the price will be high enough to limit consumption or enable additional flexibility solutions.”